ho-nl/magento2-ReachDigital_InventorySourceReservations/README.md

 There are other parts that dont use the indexed amount and we need to append the source reservation to the stock reservation:
 [GetSourceReservationsQuantityInterface](https://github.com/ho-nl/magento2-ReachDigital_InventorySourceReservations/blob/master/ISReservationsApi/Model/GetSourceReservationsQuantityInterface.php)

+## Commits

+Commits are validated with https://github.com/conventional-changelog/commitlint

+Gittower: Gittower doesn't properly read your PATH variable and thus commit validation doesn't work.
+Use `gittower .` to open this repo.